ilyaselh/agency/src/blog/the-challenges-of-arabic-to-english-translation.md

 This phenomenon in linguistics is called "diglossia".
 Diglossia is a term that is used when a language has a high and low varieties, a formal and a colloquial version.
 This term is used a lot when it comes to discussing the relationship between Modern Standard Arabic (MSA) and its multiple dialects.

-You can think of Arabic as language that exists in a spectrum On one end you have Modern Standard Arabic, and on the other hand you have the colloquial form of lesser educated people.
+You can think of Arabic as language that exists in a spectrum.
+On one end you have Modern Standard Arabic, and on the other hand you have the colloquial form of lesser educated people.
 Most Arabic dialects exist somewhere in the middle of this spectrum.

 This perplexes a lot of English speakers with question like "can an Arabic translator only translate a specific dialect?"